 Once the NBA Club is prepared to market the new Arena and after the NBA Club has satisfied its obligations to its then existing sponsors, the NBA Club would solicit expressions of interest from the Partners and make proposals for sponsorships to each interested Partner.

-Partners who are excluded from certain sponsorship elements due to exclusives will still receive proposals that include suites and/or club seats and other non-conflicting sponsorship elements.
+Partners who are excluded from certain sponsorship elements due to exclusives will still receive proposals that include suites and/or premium seats and other non-conflicting sponsorship elements.
 Individuals who are partners will not be required to purchase advertising elements.

 Subject to preferential rights of its sponsors, Partners will be given an opportunity to bid for naming rights.